Textualize/textual/docs/styles/overflow.md

 Here we split the screen in to left and right sections, each with three vertically scrolling widgets that do not fit in to the height of the terminal.

 The left side has `overflow-y: auto` (the default) and will automatically show a scrollbar.
-The right side has `overflow-y: hidden` which will prevent a scrollbar from being show.
+The right side has `overflow-y: hidden` which will prevent a scrollbar from being shown.

 === "overflow.py"